 As a city of migrants, Shenzhen is open-minded, tolerant and innovative.
 It is an ideal place for domestic and international talent to start businesses.
 It has been voted as China's Most Dynamic City and City Most Favored by Migrant Workers.
-In 2013, Shenzhen was ranked by Forbes' Chinese version as fourth among 25 most innovative cities on the Chinese mainland.
-According to the 2014 Competitiveness of Chinese Cities Blue Book, released by the Chinese Academy of Social Sciences, Shenzhen was the second-most competitive city in China after Hong Kong.
+In 2014, Shenzhen was ranked by Forbes' Chinese version as first among 25 most innovative cities on the Chinese mainland.

 Shenzhen has a subtropical marine climate.
 The weather is generally temperate to mild, with plenty of rain and sunshine.
 The annual average temperature is 22.4 degrees Celsius.
 A total of 355 days a year are frost-free.
 The yearly rainfall totals 1,933 millimeters and the average annual number of hours of sunshine is 2,120.

 The litchi and mangrove trees are Shenzhen's official trees and bougainvillea is the official flower.